 “That’s right, I remember that.
 Then she yelled something to me, but—“

-He focused as hard as he could to regain and continue the memory, but he groaned in frustration and pain.
+He focused as hard as he could to follow the memory, but he groaned in frustration and pain.

 Ugh, I can’t remember what she said to me.
-I hope and pray it wasn’t something important.
+I hope and pray it wasn’t anything important.

 The boy’s memory began fading back as he remembered visions of a young blonde girl.